fgm/mongodb/docs/index.md

 # MongoDB&reg; suite for Drupal&reg;

-The MongoDB suite for Drupal 8 is a set of modules enabling the storage of various types of data on a Drupal site, in addition to the standard SQL storage used by Drupal.
+The MongoDB suite for Drupal 8 is a set of modules enabling the storage of various types of data on a Drupal site in mongodb.
+This is a addition to the standard SQL storage used by Drupal.

 It comprises several Drupal modules, each implementing a specific functionality.
 With the exception of the base `mongodb` module, upon which all others depend